kubeshop/testkube/docs/tests-creating.md

 }' | kubectl testkube tests create
 ```

-To check if test was created correctly you can look at `Test` Custom Resource in your Kubernetes cluster:
+To check if the test was created correctly, look at the `Test Custom Resource` in your Kubernetes cluster:

 ```sh
 kubectl get tests -ntestkube